-The Santa Rosa Campus Program is scheduled for the Fall on Tuesdays and Thursdays evenings from 4pm to 10pm.
-It is anticipated that as it continues to grow it will offer classes during the day, Fridays and weekends.
-This should allow for an increased number of working individuals to have access.
+The Santa Rosa Campus Program is scheduled for the Fall on Tuesdays and Thursdays evenings from 4 pm to 10 pm.
+During the spring, classes are offered on Tuesdays, Wednesdays, and Thursdays, with times ranging from 2:30pm to 9:30pm.
+It is anticipated that as it continues to grow, it will offer classes during the day, Fridays, and weekends.
+This should allow an increased number of working individuals to have access.